 I was born in the East and live in the West.
-I travel extensively to explore the arts of different cultures as well as contemporary arts; all enrich my life and offer me a very expansive outlook to discover and create many of my own approaches in my art-making journey.
+I travel extensively to explore the arts of different cultures as well as contemporary arts; all enrich my life and offer me an expansive outlook to discover and create many of my own approaches in my art-making journey.

-Whether it is installation, construction, sculpture, painting, ceramics, metalwork or jewelry, I generally prefer to begin with no preconceived idea of my finished work.
+Whether it is sculpture, painting, metalwork, ceramics, or installations, I generally prefer to begin with no preconceived idea of my finished work.
 As I explore the materials and the technical process, I begin to envision a concept.
 I work until I feel I have expressed what I wish to convey.

-My works are not generally very available for compartmentalization.
-Some of them are abstract depictions.
+My works do not fit into categories with ease.
+Some are abstract depictions.
 Some originate in fragments of my memory.
 Many or most originate in the unconscious.
-Some of them represent only their own form, emerging as 'poetics' of art-making.
+Some represent only their own form, emerging as 'poetics' of art-making.
 In musical metaphor: geometry is a gesture, movement is rhythm, harmony is the resolution of dissonance and color is voice or instrument.
-Mood and emotions generated are joy, tension, ebullience, anger, rage, sadness, bliss and more.
+Mood and emotions generated include joy, tension, ebullience, anger, rage, sadness and bliss.

-Some of my works can be explored from normal viewing distance as well as from an intimate proximity to be engaged in what they have to reveal.
+My works can be explored from a normal viewing distance as well as from a more intimate proximity to be fully engaged for what they have to reveal.
 What is anticipated may be different than what will be discovered.
 As the distance shifts and details are revealed or muffled, then images, color fields, forms, textures, and rhythms separate or coalesce in fields of vision.
 Feelings generated continue to evolve.